Jim-Holmstroem/lua-style-guide/README.md

     end

     --good
-    local function is_evil(alignment)
+    local function isEvil(alignment)
       return alignment < 100
     end
     ```

 ## <a name='modules'>Modules</a>

-  - The module should return a table or function.
+  - The module should return a table or setmetatable.
   - The module should not use the global namespace for anything ever.
 The
     module should be a closure.
-  - The file should be named like the module.

     ```lua
     -- thing.lua